 Deep Dive: Ramones, ROCKET TO RUSSIA

 It's easy to hear why so many Ramones fans consider Rocket to Russia as the band's best album.
-The last studio effort featuring the original lineup, the record still rocks with an unbridled and casual confidence that oozes from the rapid-fire riffs and bubblegum harmonies.
+The third (and last) studio effort featuring the original lineup, the record still rocks with an unbridled and casual confidence that oozes from the rapid-fire riffs and bubblegum harmonies.
 Packed with instant classics including "Sheena is a Punk Rocker," "Rockaway Beach," and "Teenage Lobotomy," Rocket to Russia really should have propelled Ramones to the pinnacle of the rock 'n' roll universe.

 Released November 4, 1977, Rocket to Russia did resonate with America youth eager for pure, uncut guitar-powered aggression; the album crashed the Billboard 200 to peak at #49 over the week of February 18, 1978.
 A formidable showing, considering the most popular album in America that week was the Saturday Night Fever soundtrack.